vaginessa/Ameixa-LOS---CM-LineageOS-ICONPACK/README.md

 ![CI bagde](https://gitlab.com/xphnx/twelf_cm12_theme/badges/master/build.svg)
+****
+** The task of keeping the code updated to have all icons up to date and adding new icon applications has become very tedious for me.
+For this reason, at the moment, this repository and its derivatives (formerly called Onze, Twelf, Ameixa... ) will be #####UNMAINTAINED#####.**
+If someone was willing to deal with the code updates I could commit to add new designs, otherwise it is impossible for me.
+As always, feel free to fork the repos.
+****
 # TwelF - CM12/CM12.1/CM13 FLOSS Theme
 TwelF is a Material Design inspired theme aiming to provide a consistent and minimalistic look to your device.